maplibre/swiftui-dsl/CONTRIBUTING.md

 - For view modifiers that modify the `MapView`, we should prefix them `.map`.
 - For view modifiers that observe an event, we should prefix them with `.onMap`.

 When naming a view modifier, it's useful to review Apple's MapKit modifiers.
-Our goal to avoid modifier names that might cause confusion in the rare case a developer uses both MapKit and this library in a single project.
+Our goal is to avoid modifier names that might cause confusion in the rare case a developer uses both MapKit and this library in a single project.
 You can review Apple's modifiers in their `View` DocC (e.g. https://developer.apple.com/documentation/swiftui/view/mapstyle(_:)).